Single photon zeptosecond interferometry: Results

 with

-the spectral phase of the dipole acceleration in sample $\alpha$ and $\Delta\theta_{\text{opt}}$ is the difference in optical paths between the two beams.
-The argument in the $\cos$ term in Eq.~\eqref{eq:Iint} is a function of the relative phase between the dipole distributions within each sample which contains the fingerprints of the quantum dynamics triggered by the incident fields.
+the spectral phase of the dipole acceleration of a sample in interferometer arm $\alpha$ and $\Delta\theta_{\text{opt}}$ is the difference in optical path between the two beams.
+The argument of the $\cos$ term in Eq.~\eqref{eq:Iint} is a function of the relative phase between the dipole distributions within each sample which contains the fingerprints of the quantum dynamics triggered by the incident fields.
 This difference represents the experimentally measured change in phase when some parameter e.g., relative CEP phase, time delay, etc, of the field interacting with one of the sources is varied.
+Therefore, we argue, single-photon measurements like the ones presented here can yield information, through photon counting, on the field, and the medium.

+To start with BG beams, the stability of the interferometer is thoroughly characterized.
+This series of experiments can be split into two measurable quantities: the degree to which the phase delay can be controlled and the resolving power in the phase measurement.

+To demonstrate control, one fundamental beam is delayed with respect to the other by using the SLM to add an optical phase which can be tracked in the interference fringes.
+Fig. \ref{fig:stability}(a) shows a delay phase scan over \(\pi\) rads of the 17th harmonic.
+The inset of Fig. \ref{fig:stability}(a) shows a scan with steps close to its resolution.
+Here, 7th harmonic pulses are delayed in 0.2~mrad steps over 2~mrads of the fundamental achieving a resolution of $\, 52\,$~zs.
+In other words, we can control two pulses that are spatially separated by 0.3~mm at 72~nm center wavelength (17.3~eV) with a precision that is only found in optical cavities.
+Overall, this constitutes an improvement of two orders of magnitude in step size compared to earlier experiments \cite{tross_interferometer} and one order of magnitude compared to other state of the art XUV-XUV delay lines as well as phase gratings \cite{jansen2016spatially, camper_high_2019, mandal2021attosecond, koll2022phase}.